 - A few things are out of place; I could organize them in under an hour.

-Now, write down what you thought or felt when you assessed your bedroom.
+Now, write down how you felt when you looked at your bedroom.

 - Describe your feelings (e.g. anger, frustration, overwhelm, sadness, or irritation).